CZ-NIC/knot-resolver/lib/README.rst

 The library offers following services:

-- :ref:`Cache <lib_cache>` - MVCC cache interface for retrieving/storing resource records.
+- :ref:`Cache <lib_api_cache>` - MVCC cache interface for retrieving/storing resource records.
-- :ref:`Resolution plan <lib_rplan>` - Query resolution plan, a list of partial queries (with hierarchy) sent in order to satisfy original query.
+- :ref:`Resolution plan <lib_api_rplan>` - Query resolution plan, a list of partial queries (with hierarchy) sent in order to satisfy original query.
 This contains information about the queries, nameserver choice, timing information, answer and its class.
-- :ref:`Nameservers <lib_nameservers>` - Reputation database of nameservers, this serves as an aid for nameserver choice.
+- :ref:`Nameservers <lib_api_nameservers>` - Reputation database of nameservers, this serves as an aid for nameserver choice.

 A processing layer is going to be called by the query resolution driver for each query, so you're going to work with :ref:`struct kr_layer_param <lib_api_rplan>` as your per-query context.
 This structure contains pointers to